Sebastiano Esposito: Loans to Sampdoria and Empoli

 On 22 August 2023, Esposito joined Serie B club Sampdoria on loan.

 On 17 July 2024, Esposito joined Serie A side Empoli on loan.
 Despite the club's relegation to Serie B, he recorded a personal best by scoring 8 goals during the season.

 Return to Inter

 Following his loan spell, he returned to his parent club, Inter Milan, to take part in the 2025 FIFA Club World Cup.
 He started for Inter in their first match in the competition against Monterrey.

 Cagliari

-On 12 August 2025, Esposito joined fellow Serie A side Cagliari on a season-long loan with an obligation to make the transfer permanent.
+On 12 August 2025, Esposito joined fellow Serie A side Cagliari on a season-long loan with an obligation to make the transfer permanent for €4 million, which was activated by the club on 1 July 2026.

+Loan to Sassuolo

+On 29 August 2026, amid a contract dispute with Cagliari, Esposito joined Sassuolo on a season-long loan with an option to buy for €11 million.

 International career

 He took part in the 2019 UEFA European Under-17 Championship, reaching the final of the tournament.

-He made his debut with the Italy U21 on 3 September 2020, in a friendly match won 2–1 against Slovenia.
+Esposito made his debut with the Italy U21 on 3 September 2020, in a friendly match won 2–1 against Slovenia.

+He was one of the players who were called up with the Italy national team by head coach Roberto Mancini for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.

 Personal life

-He is the younger brother of midfielder Salvatore Esposito, and the older brother of striker Francesco Pio Esposito.
+He is the younger brother of midfielder Salvatore Esposito, and the older brother of striker Pio Esposito.